Attempts of elements classification, Mendeleev, Moseley & Modern periodic table

 Mendeleev left gaps in his table predicting the discovery of the new elements, and he corrected the atomic weights of some elements which were estimated wrongly.

 But Mendeleev had to make a disturbance in the ascending order of the atomic weights of some elements to put them in the groups that suit their properties.

 Mendeleev had to deal with the isotopes of one element as different elements due to the difference in their atomic weights.
 So, He had to put more than one element in one cell of his table.

 Moseley’s periodic table

-Moseley classified the elements in ascending order according to their atomic numbers, He added zero group which includes the inert gases to the table, and he specified a place below the table for lanthanides and actinides elements.
+Moseley classified the elements in ascending order according to their atomic numbers, He added the zero group which includes the inert gases to the table, and he specified a place below the table for lanthanides and actinides elements.

 The modern periodic table

 The elements are classified in ascending order according to their atomic numbers, and the way of filling the energy sublevels with the electrons, The number of the known elements in the modern periodic table till now is 116 elements, 92 elements are available in the Earth’s crust, while the rest are prepared artificially.

 There are 7 horizontal periods, and 16 vertical groups (18 vertical columns), and the elements are classified into 4 blocks (s, p, d, and f).